 Trying to figure out how to save money on your taxes this year?
 If you’re a self-employed massage therapist, there are a lot of things you can write off to lower your taxable income.
 In this article, you’ll learn which tax deductions for massage therapists are available to you for the 2022 tax year, best practices around filing, and more!

-If you owned a massage therapy business in 2022, you must file your business taxes by April 18, 2023.
+If you owned a massage therapy business in 2023, this year the 2024 tax filing deadline is April 30, 2024 for individuals and June 17, 2024 for the self-employed.
 This is true for business owners who file as a sole proprietor or an LLC, which are the most common business structures for massage therapists.

 If you are USA based and you received a Form W-2 from your employer, then you will file your taxes as an employee.
 If you received Form 1099 from an employer, file your taxes as a sole proprietor.
 If you have your own massage business, file your taxes based on your business structure.